Appendix 2 Council Procedure 1 - Committees

 The name of the member, the nature of the conflict and the manner of how it was dealt with must be recorded in the minutes.

-12.9 Members must make entries in the Register of Disclosed Interests as a means of notifying a committee in advance of known interests which may have potential conflict.
-All entries in the Register are provided to the relevant committees.
-An opportunity to update the Register is provided at the beginning of each year, with further updates made as necessary.
+12.9 Members must make entries in the QUT Disclosure of Interest (DOI) System as a means of notifying a committee in advance of known interests which may have potential conflict.
+All entries made by a member in the DOI System are provided to the relevant committees.
+An opportunity to update the DOI System is provided at the beginning of each year, with further updates made as necessary.

 Separation of roles

-12.10 Members should take care not to confuse the governance roles of committees with the management role of the Vice-Chancellor and President and other University staff.
+12.10 Members should take care not to confuse the governance roles of committees with the management role of the Vice-Chancellor and other University staff.

 12.11 A committee's constitution defines its responsibilities, authorities and accountabilities and members should be familiar with a committee's specific role in the University's governance framework.

 12.12 Members should regularly communicate the non-confidential deliberations and decisions of committees to those whom they are representing.

 12.13 Members of committees should progress QUT's objectives, including promoting its agreed strategic directions and shaping its culture, through effective communication with the University community and other stakeholders.